williamh/PyZilla/README.txt

 PyZilla
 =======

-PyZilla is a simple wrapper on top the ``xmlrpclib`` package which provides an object that can be used to make XML-RPC calls.
+PyZilla is a simple wrapper on top the xmlrpclib package which provides an object that can be used to make XML-RPC calls to a Bugzilla installation.

 The module exposes the ``BugZilla`` object which you can instantiate with the uri to the ``xmlrpc.cgi`` file on your bugzilla installation.